-Productive communication is the backbone of any successful workplace, and various tools/platforms are available to boost the ability to meet all of your team's communication needs.
-It is vital to choose the right collaboration platform which can truly build an efficient modern digital workplace.
+Productive communication is the backbone of any successful workplace.
+And various tools/platforms are available to boost its ability to meet all needs of your team's communication.
+It is vital to choose the right collaboration platform, which can truly build an efficient & modern digital workplace.

 There are many collaboration tools available, however, Slack has emerged as a major player in the intra-office communication space.
-But Microsoft Teams has become a popular communication platform for businesses who already have Office 365 Business subscription plan, Teams comes with superior features and the latest updates in Teams puts it on par with Slack.
+But Microsoft Teams has become a popular communication platform for businesses who already have Office 365 Business subscription plan.
+MT comes with superior features and the latest updates in Teams puts it on par with Slack.

 7 Things Microsoft Teams Does Better Than Slack

-Slack, in spite of being a standalone messaging platform does provide a good level of integration with other collaborative platforms like Google Drive and other third-party apps and tools including Office 365 through Zapier.
-Slack does provide conversation over documents uploaded to Google Drive or any of the repositories it does provide a connector for.
-While within Slack interface you do see accompanying conversations but same is not true the reverse way, that is when you open these documents in their native application you don’t see these conversations.
+Slack, despite being a standalone messaging platform does provide a good level of integration with other collaborative platforms like Google Drive and other third-party apps including Office 365 through Zapier.
+Slack does provide conversation over documents uploaded to Google Drive or any of the repositories it does provide a connector.
+While within Slack interface you do see accompanying conversations but same is not true the reverse way.
+That happens when you open these documents in their native application, these conversations are no longer visible.

-Teams being at the core of Office 365 collaboration, comes with advantages of great integrations with other Office 365 components out of the box.
+Teams were at the core of Office 365 collaboration, comes with advantages of great integrations with other out-of-the-box Office 365 components.
 Beyond that Teams comes packed with over 150 third-party integrations, such as Zendesk, Hootsuite and works seamlessly with other Office 365 products.
 This leads to the main advantage of Teams when compared to Slack: seamless integration.

-Microsoft is currently working to add more functionality, such as allowing external contacts that are not using Office 365 to join the platform.
+Microsoft is in the process to increase more functionality, like allowing external contacts who are not using Office 365 to send request to join the platform.
 So, lots to come when you go along with Teams.

 2. Security and Compliance

-Slack on the other hand does provide strong security features including DLP, eDiscovery etc, however many of these features comes as 3rd party solutions and do not have the same level of tight integration at every process step as Teams enjoys through the Azure Information Protection feature.
+Slack on the other hand does provide strong security features including DLP, eDiscovery etc. However, many of these features come as 3rd party solutions and do not have the same level of tight integration at every process step as Teams enjoys through the Azure Information Protection feature.

 3. Mobile Versatility through Mobile Device Management

 We can access Slack & Teams from any mobile device.
-Microsoft Teams supports Mobile adoptability & provide seamless user experience across mobile operating systems (iOS, Android, Windows Phone).
-The advantage of Microsoft Teams is that you can gain all the control you need over mobile devices with Mobile Device Management using Intune in Office 365.
-This service lets you keep your corporate data protected while providing capabilities such as device management used by employees, mobile apps used by your workforce, data access management, compliance & organization data privacy & security requirements.
+Microsoft Teams supports Mobile adoptability & provide seamless user experience across mobile OSes like iOS, Windows, Android.
+The advantage of Microsoft Teams is that you can get the desired control over mobile devices with the use of Intune in Office 365 under Mobile Device Management.
+With the use of this service, you can keep the corporate data intact while adding capabilities such as -

 4. Multi-Lingual support

-For any company who has a presence in multiple countries and If their team spans across, you will have benefit from Microsoft Teams supporting over 18 languages.
-Slack as of date supports five languages English, German, French, Spanish and Japanese.
+For any company who has a presence in multiple countries and if their team spans across, they will have benefit from Microsoft Teams supporting over 18 languages.
+Slack as of date supports five languages English, German, French, Spanish, and Japanese.

-Teams provides global reach and comes with the localization features which helps a lot if companies have a presence across the globe.
+Teams provide global reach and comes with the localization features which helps a lot of companies have a presence across the globe.

 5. UX Design and Navigation

-Microsoft Teams have so much focus from the Microsoft team to develop this tool even more robust and user-friendly.
-Recently Teams have released a new feature called Tabs, which allows your users to receive rich interactive content inside the platform.
-This allows your users to separate the different types of content shared to reduce the unwanted information in a conversation.
-Which provides the compelling user experience to its users.
+Developers of Microsoft Teams have put a lot of focus to build this tool even more robust and user-friendly.
+Recently, Teams have launched a new feature called Tabs.
+This allows users to collect rich intuitive content inside the platform.
+It allows your users to differentiate types of content shared to lessen undesirable information in a discussion thread.
+This, in turn, provides compelling user experience to its users.

 Teams have a custom meme and sticker editor while Slack has meme bot integration.